RomanPodkovyrin/Notes/versionControl/git/git.md

 2. `git cherry-pick <commit-hash>` to merge the specific commit to the master branch

 if you want to merge the rest of develop branch with master, simply run `git rebase develop`

+### 1.2.4.
+Git seems to be running quite slow locally

+To optimise git run `git gc` which stands for garbage collection It does a couple of housekeeping tasks:

+- compressing file revisions (reduce space and improve performance)
+- removing no longer reachable objects
+- packing refs
+- pruning reflog
+- rerere metadata
+- Other

 ## 1.3.
 Tags